 For investors conducting historical index analysis or backtesting trading strategies, understanding these structural shifts is essential.
-One of the most common pitfalls in historical analysis is survivorship bias—relying on the current index constituents rather than accounting for the full historical set of stocks that were once included.
+One of the most common pitfalls in historical analysis is survivorship bias — relying on the current index constituents rather than accounting for the full historical set of stocks that were once included.
 This can lead to overly optimistic performance estimates, as only the most successful firms tend to remain in the index over time, while underperformers are removed.
 If backtests fail to incorporate the complete stock universe as it existed in the past, any conclusions drawn about a strategy’s effectiveness may be misleading or invalid.

-How are Equity Index Components Selected and by Whom?
+How Equity Index Components Are Selected

 Equity index components are selected using two primary approaches: a rule-based method and a committee-driven process.